bguo068/tskibd/tskibd-filter/Readme.md

 ## Features

 This program implements the IBD-filtering process described above.
 It takes both inferred IBD and true IBD data from the **same** simulation as input.
 It is assumed that the input IBD data follows the `tskibd` file format, and the TMRCA for true IBD is assumed to be reliable.
 The output IBD file is the filterred version of the inferred IBD.
+An additional file ended with `.overlap` is the detail of the overlaps, with the left 7 columns are from the inferred set and the right 7 columns from true set.

 ## Compililation